-Here’s the bad news: Shutting ourselves inside for a year didn’t make the creeps less creepy.
+Here’s the bad part: Shutting ourselves inside for a year didn’t make the creeps less creepy.
 I thought the isolation would give them chances to reflect on themselves, but it seems some of them spent the past 16 months watching Game of Thrones on repeat — and for that, I’ll never forgive Jon Snow.
 (Yes I will, he’s so hot.)
 Maybe people are just as creepy as they’ve always been, but I have a lower tolerance for it now.
 Either way, bars are not the blissful socializing zones I fantasized about during those long winter months.
-So imagine that, yes, that man wants your number, and yes, he’s asked six times, and yes, he really is wearing Cargo shorts indoors.
+So imagine that, yes, someone wants your number, and yes, they’ve asked six times, and they're really wearing Cargo shorts indoors.
 What do you do?

-It’s not nice to give someone a fake number or send them away to get rejected by an automated message, sure.
+It’s not exactly nice to give someone a fake number or send them away to get rejected by an automated message, sure.
 But if they’re creeping you out in public, they’re violating your boundaries, and you’re allowed to get rid of them.
-Just make sure you're OK with burning that bridge, because there's no recovering once you give someone a rejection hotline.
+Just make sure you're OK with burning that bridge because there's no recovering once you give someone a rejection hotline.

 - 1-618-625-8313: A message from Stranger Things’ Murray Bauman

 - 719-26-OATES: The Callin’ Oates hotline, which lets you listen to a Hall & Oates song.
 Who could be mad at being rejected like that?

 This article was originally published on